alexvea/centreon-check_synchro_central_map/README.md

 The diff value is in second.

+The refresh value can be 0 or 1.
+1 meaning that the token was not correct and has been refreshed.

 2)NOK case :
 ````
 [24-05-28_15:41:01] NG CENTRAL_LAST_CHECK: 1716910835 / MAP_LAST_CHECK: 1716910775 / diff: 60 / refresh: 0 / status: NOK /